 5.48 The Assistant Director Assets and Environment, includes Facilities Management, Property Estate Management, Energy and Fleet Management, Grounds Maintenance, Parks and Open Spaces and On and Off-street parking enforcement.
 It also includes Asset and Capital Management of the Council's corporate assets and capital programmes, together with the effective management of the Council's strategic assets and landholdings.
-Key income and cost drivers include footfalls to the high street for parking income, number of visitors to parks and heritage sites, demand for commercial rental spaces, use of office space and use of energy.
-The forecast outturn position for the Assistant Director of Assets and Environment is set out in the following table.
+Key income and cost drivers include parking income, number of visitors to country parks and open space, demand for commercial rental spaces, use of corporate workspaces and use of energy.
+The forecast outturn position for the Assistant Director of Assets and Environment is set out in the following table (Period 2 - £47k).

 Assistant Director Assets and Environment £'000

-Expenditure 25,745
+Expenditure 26,075

-Income (21,864)
+Income (21,797)

-Net Budget 3,881
+Net Budget 4,278

-Forecast 3,835
+Forecast 3,973

-Variance (47)
+Variance (305)